-Michael Stephens is litigation counsel at Hunter Litigation Chambers practising in the area of commercial law and public law litigation.
+Michael Stephens is senior litigation counsel at Hunter Litigation Chambers practising in the area of commercial law and public law litigation.
 He has law degrees from Dalhousie University and Harvard University, and is a former law clerk of the Supreme Court of Canada.

 Ross v.
 British Columbia Lottery Corporation, 2014 BCSC 320 (co-counsel with M. Oulton, B. Olthuis and S. Ramsay): defending lottery corporation in action in negligence brought by a member of a voluntary self-exclusion program

 Askin v.
 Law Society of British Columbia, 2013 BCCA 233: representing the law society in a proceeding for declaratory relief concerning the qualifications of Attorney General of British Columbia

 British Columbia Lottery Corporation v.
 Dyson, 2013 BCSC 11 and British Columbia Lottery Corporation v.
 Skelton, 2013 BCSC 12 (co-counsel with G. van Ert): judicial review of decisions of Information and Privacy Commissioner of B.C. regarding disclosure of records held by public body

 Teal Cedar Products Ltd. v.
 British Columbia, 2013 SCC 51 (co-counsel with J. Hunter, Q.C.): arbitration award for compensation arising out of creation of park – determination of availability of compound interest in B.C. arbitrations

 Phillips v.
 Keefe, 2012 BCCA 123: (co-counsel with G. van Ert): judgment on claim for trespass, and to determine the location of a disputed property boundary

 Murray v.
 Langley (Township), 2010 BCSC 102: summary trial as to whether landslide constituted an actionable private nuisance